Frequently Asked Questions

 The SSU Writing Center, located in Schulz 1103, handles registration, fees, and administration of the WEPT as well as providing writing practice for those wishing more instruction.
 In keeping with its mission of helping students with any writing challenges they face, the Writing Center offers many services to students with questions about the WEPT or who wish to improve their writing in preparation for a WEPT test (and note that the Center does not create or evaluate the test; the WEPT is an evaluation by the faculty of the University).
 At the Writing Center, students can simply talk with a tutor about the test; they can also look at a variety of sample prompts and even write a practice test, which they can then discuss with a tutor.
 The Writing Center also offers a three-hour workshop series about the WEPT twice per term.
 The Writing Center can be reached at 707-664-4401.

 The WEPT Office, located in 1073 Salazar Hall, conducts evaluation of the essays and provides orientation, workshops, and counseling for the WEPT.
-Any petitions to the WEPT program of any sort (for WEPT alternatives, for WEPT rereads, for counseling about a failed WEPT) should come to the WEPT Office.
+Any petitions to the WEPT program of any sort (for WEPT alternatives, and for counseling about a failed WEPT) should come to the WEPT Office.
 Call the WEPT Office at 707-664-2058.

 Disability Services for Students, located in Salazar 1049, proctors WEPT exams for students with diagnosed disabilities, including learning disabilities.
 Interested students need to be registered with DSS as legitimately diagnosed in order to use such proctoring services.
 The DSS phone number is 707-664-2677 (TTY 707-664-2958).